intersystems-ib/workshop-smart-data-fabric/README.md

 Now, edit the FHIR endpoint you have just created:
 * Enable New Service Instance.
 This is useful in case you want to change InteractionsStrategy class during development and test the new behaviour immediately.

-## FHIR Facade implementation
+## FHIR Façade implementation
 In this case these are the main involved classes:
 * [sdf.fhirserver.InteractionsStrategy](src/sdf/fhirserver/InteractionsStrategy.cls), [sdf.fhirserver.Interactions](src/sdf/fhirserver/Interactions.cls) and [sdf.fhirserver.RepoManager](src/sdf/fhirserver/RepoManager.cls) - these are the main classes you should implement when writing you FHIR Server Interactions strategy.
 You can find more information in [Customizing a FHIR Server](https://docs.intersystems.com/irisforhealthlatest/csp/docbook/DocBook.UI.Page.cls?KEY=HXFHIR_server_customize_arch).
 * [sdf.fhirserver.FHIRFacade](src/sdf/fhirserver/FHIRFacade.cls) - common class we have implemented for this example.
-It includes some methods that must be implemented in facade classes such as how to export your data as FHIR resource or how to perform searchs.
+It includes some methods that must be implemented in façade classes such as how to export your data as FHIR resource or how to perform searchs.
-* [sdf.data.Patient](src/sdf/data/Patient.cls) and [sdf.data.Observation](src/sdf/data/Observation.cls) - your data classes will now implement *FHIRFacade* methods.
+* [sdf.data.Patient](src/sdf/data/Patient.cls) and [sdf.data.Observation](src/sdf/data/Observation.cls) - your data classes will now implement *FHIRFaçade* methods.

 ## Try it out
 Using the included [Postman collection](workshop-smart-data-fabric.postman_collection.json), try some requests that are already prepared:
-* `metadata`: retrieve your FHIR Facade Capability Statement
+* `metadata`: retrieve your FHIR Façade Capability Statement
 * `Get Patient`: retrieve a particular patient as a FHIR resource
 * `Get Patients.
 Female.
 Paginated`: search female patients and retrieve a paginated bundle.